DataDog/integrations-extras/perfectscale/README.md

 PerfectScale is a comprehensive cloud-agnostic solution that enables teams with continuous and autonomous Kubernetes optimization capabilities.
 Our main goal is to empower teams to effortlessly manage their infrastructure, make quick, data-driven decisions, and reach peak performance at the lowest possible cost.

-PerfectScale monitors resiliency metrics throughout your K8s environment.
-When PerfectScale identifies under-provisioned or misconfigured workloads, it promptly pushes an alert to the Datadog detailing the issue type (such as OOM, CPU-Throttling, Eviction, etc.) along with its precise location (cluster, namespace, workload, and container).
+PerfectScale monitors resiliency metrics throughout your Kubernetes environment.
+When PerfectScale identifies under-provisioned or misconfigured workloads, it promptly pushes an alert to the Datadog dashboard detailing the issue type (such as OOM, CPU-Throttling, Eviction, and more) along with its precise location (cluster, namespace, workload, and container).

 ## Setup

 ### Create account

 If you don't have a PerfectScale account yet, sign up for a [free 30-day trial][1].
-Once it is active, you can start using PerfectScale integration.
+Once it is active, you can start using the PerfectScale integration.

 ### Configuration

- 1. [Sign-in][2] to PerfectScale.
+1. [Sign in to][2] PerfectScale.
- 2. In order to start using Datadog integration, the cluster should be connected to PerfectScale.
-If it is not done yet, add the cluster in 3 simple steps following the instructions in our [Documentation][3].
+2. To start using the Datadog integration, the cluster should be connected to PerfectScale.
+If this is not completed yet, add the cluster by following the instructions in the [official PerfectScale documentation][3].
 ![Perfectscale Screenshot][4]
- 3. Create an [API Key][5] in DataDog for the PerfectScale integration.
+3. Create an [API Key][5] in Datadog for the PerfectScale integration.
 4. [Create a Datadog profile][6].
 5. Paste your API Key and select the associated [site][7].
 6. Apply the profile to the desired cluster(s).

 ### Uninstallation

-To stop using PerfectScale Datadog Integration, simply unassign your Datadog profile from a cluster.
-Check out the [full instructions][7] here.
+To stop using PerfectScale Datadog Integration, simply un-assign your Datadog profile from a cluster.
+For more information, see the [official PerfectScale documentation][6].

 ## Troubleshooting

 Need help with the integration?
-Contact our [PerfectScale support][8].
+Contact [PerfectScale support][8].

 [1]: https://app.perfectscale.io/account/sign-up?_fs=16602000196-15320833110&_fsRef=https%3A%2F%2Fwww.perfectscale.io%2F
 [2]: https://app.perfectscale.io/account/login